CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Priority-Signs.md

 ### Overlays

-While the tool is active, summary overlays show which junctions have been customised:
+While the tool is active, summary overlays show which junctions have been customized:

 ![](picPrioritySigns_overlay.png)

-To see customisations for more distant roads and tracks, move the camera towards them.
+To see customizations for more distant roads and tracks, move the camera towards them.
 Depending on camera position, you might need to zoom in a little.
 You can set the **Overlay Transparency** in [](General.md) in [](Settings.md).

 When the tool is deactivated, overlays will be removed.
 You can enable a persistent summary overlay, which is visible